M4700F/iutCTF2024/Interlaced.md

 After scanning this QR code, we get this `r0gr4mm1ng_ch4ll3ng3!}`

-As there are two images interlaced, this string is for one QR image.
+As there are two images interlaced, this string is probably for one QR image.
 Let's find the other one.

 ![](Images/Pasted%20image%2020240430233441.png)